pauloheck/ada-dev-py-ai/README.md

 Empowering developers with advanced AI to optimize software development.

+## Development Stories
+The implementation of development stories is crucial for developers and architects to have the information expected by users, requesters, and stakeholders.
+This ensures that all parties involved have a clear understanding of the project requirements and objectives.

 ## Project Structure
 - `ada_dev_py_ai/`: Contains the main project code.
   - `crewai/`: AI module for information generation